 - Remove the tin from the oven and quickly pour in the batter.

 - Return the tin to the oven as quickly as possible either onto the grid shelf or, if using an Aga roasting tin hang it on the second set of runners.

 - Cook the pudding until well risen and golden brown, this takes about 20 minutes.
 Avoid opening the oven door while the puddings re cooking to prevent them from collapsing.

-Using this method means the roasting oven is given a few extra minutes to recover its very hot temperature ready for your Yorkshire puddings.
-Enjoy this Yorkshire pudding recipe.
+- Using this method means the roasting oven is given a few extra minutes to recover its very hot temperature ready for your Yorkshire puddings.